DesislavaNaydenova/Yoga4u/README.md

 ### Gallery

-Provides supporting images of meetups, helping users identify the types of events the organization puts together.
+Provides supporting images of yoga courses, helping users identify the types of activitys the organization puts together.

 ### Sign Up Page

-Allows users to sign up for Love Running, specifying their preference for road, trail, or both types of running.
+Allows users to sign up for Yoga course, specifying their preference for daytime and date.
 Users are asked to submit their full name and email address.

 ## Features Left to Implement